GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 ## Launch bulk tokenize pipeline

-The sample & identify pipeline used a small number of samples from the original dataset to identify sensitive informaiton using
-DLP.
-The bulk tokenize pipeline will process the entire dataset and encrypt the desired columns using the provided Data Encryption Key (DEK).
+The sample & identify pipeline used few samples from the original dataset to identify sensitive information using DLP.
+The bulk tokenize pipeline processes the entire dataset and encrypts the desired columns using the provided Data Encryption Key (DEK).

 ```shell script